 Do you have an emergency fund?

-You should have every reason to have savings, especially if you’re paying for school on your own.
+You should have savings, especially if you’re paying for school on your own.
 You won’t get many opportunities to stash away $1,000 in cash working for minimum wage as a barista in school.
 Pocketing some of the money now will help you steer clear of rainy days and expensive borrowing options in the future when those hidden costs creep up on you.
 Set one up ASAP.

 How to return your refund to the Department of Education